Understand Your Risks to Prevent a Heart Attack

 Increasing age

-The majority of people who die of coronary heart disease are 65 or older.
-While heart attacks can strike people of both sexes in old age, women are at greater risk of dying (within a few weeks).
+Most people who die of coronary heart disease are 65 or older.
+While heart attacks can strike people of both sexes in old age, women are at greater risk of dying.

 Male gender

-Men have a greater risk of heart attack than women do, and men have attacks earlier in life.
+Men have a greater risk of heart attack than women.
+Men also have attacks earlier in life.

-Even after women reach menopause, when women’s death rate from heart disease increases, women’s risk for heart attack is less than that for men.
+Even after women reach menopause, at which time women’s death rate from heart disease increases, it has been noted that women’s risk for heart attack is less than that of men.

 Heredity (including race)